Man About Town

-JOURNEY OF HOPE THROUGH CHANGE The story of Cornerstone Institute is one of courage, resistance and resilience.
-It is a story of men and women who through obedience to God, and many times great sacrifice, were able to glorify God through the influence they had on students who would go on to be difference makers, not only in South Africa, and the continent of Africa, but indeed throughout the world.
-But above all it is a story of hope – the belief that no matter our circumstances, or the context of the world around us, things can and will get better (Prof. John Volmink, Cornerstone Institute Board Member).
+The story of Cornerstone is one of courage, resistance, and resilience.
+It is a story of men and women who through obedience to God, and many times great sacrifice, were able to glorify God through the influence they had on students who would go on to be difference-makers, not only in South Africa and the continent of Africa, but indeed throughout the world.
+But above all it is a story of hope – the belief that no matter our circumstances, or the context of the world around us, things can and will get better.
+The Cornerstone story inspires us all to rediscover our own courage to think beyond the present, dream of great things, and imagine the impossible.
+It is a story that must be told.

 Strategy is E.A.S.I by Pierre Fabe, a strategy book that helps demystify the implementing of strategy in achieving goals whether personal or business.